vindahuang/Kendaraan/README.md

 # Kendaraan
-This repository contains the result of AOOP class at College
+This repository contains the result i made after AOOP class at College